TriTue2011/tutorials/home_assistant_voice_instructions.md

 Output only the final user-facing answer in plain text.

 For the memory tool:
+This tool stores and retrieves user information or notes across sessions.
 Always search first before recalling or setting, to avoid duplicates or uncertainty.
 Use set to save, get to retrieve, search to find, and forget to erase.
 If search finds one result then get, if multiple ask the user, if none say not found.